murrellrr/celastrina/@celastrina/core/README.md

 }
 ```

 Make sure you have an in and out binding named `req` and `res` respectively.
-This is required for Celastrina to work but will be configurable in future releases.
+This is required for Celastrina to work but
+will be configurable in future releases.

 #### Update your local settings
 Now, lets tell Celastrina what to do on start-up, its pretty simple.
-Add the following to your `local.settings.json`:
+Add the following to your `local.settings.json` or
+if deployed, your application settings:

 ```
 {
-  "IsEncrypted": false,
-  "Values": {
-    "FUNCTIONS_WORKER_RUNTIME": "node",
-    "AzureWebJobsStorage": "{AzureWebJobsStorage}",
+...
     "YOUR-APP-CONGIGURATION": "{\"_topic\":\"Your App Name\", \"_managed\":false}"
-  },
-  "Host": {
-    "LocalHttpPort": 7071,
-    "CORS": "*",
-    "CORSCredentials": false
-  }
+...
 }
 ```